komposable/komponent/README.md

 ### Styleguide

-Update your routes to mount the Komponent engine.
+Komponent includes a basic styleguide engine that you can use in your project to document your components.

+First, mount it in your routes:

 ```ruby
 # config/routes.rb